Democrats choosing nominee in suddenly competitive Virginia congressional district

 “No matter who they nominate, there is no doubt that they will adopt the radical agenda of the left — supporting restrictions on our gun rights, defunding police departments, weakening our individual rights and liberties, expanding government, and adopting extreme climate policies that will cripple our economy,” Shores said in a statement.

-But it’s unclear whether Republicans will coalesce around Good, who won 58 percent of the 2,500 votes vote in a drive-through convention, a tiny percentage of the number who will cast ballots in November.
+It’s unclear whether Republicans will coalesce around Good, who won 58 percent of the 2,500 votes in a drive-through convention, a tiny percentage of the number who will cast ballots in November.
 Good opposes abortion without exception, supports eliminating birthright citizenship and embraces a hard-line immigration policy that he says puts “Americans first.”

 Two independent analysts — the University of Virginia Center for Politics, which is based in the 5th District, and Cook Political Report — shifted the race from “likely Republican” to “leans Republican” immediately after Good’s nomination.

-Good’s relatively weak fundraising — he had $34,000 cash on hand at the end of May — failure to file a state elections form on time and untested performance in a general election contributed to the change, said J. Miles Coleman, an analyst at the Center for Politics.
+Good’s relatively weak fundraising — he had $34,000 cash on hand at the end of May — as well as his failure to file a state elections form on time and his untested performance in a general election contributed to the change, said J. Miles Coleman, an analyst at the Center for Politics.

 However, Coleman said, 5th District voters are open to conservative, populist candidates, from President Trump to Corey Stewart, the state party’s bombastic 2018 Senate nominee.
-The sprawling district includes deep blue Charlottesville as well as reliably red areas from Southside Virginia to the North Carolina border.
+The sprawling district includes deep-blue Charlottesville as well as reliably red areas from Southside Virginia to the North Carolina border.

 “Culturally, it’s probably the most Deep South part of Virginia,” Coleman said, “You could see some elements of a perfect storm helping Democrats here, but at the end of the day it’s still a district that voted for Corey Stewart by 2 points.”

-Note: This story has been updated to include additional information on candidate John Lesinski.